-To meet the ultimate goal of full scale QC, one must suppress all operational error rates sufficiently for them to be handled by general error correction protocols [16].
-We now review the potential error sources.

-(i) Imperfectly localized tuning of Zeeman energies: In reality nearby spins may be effected to some degree.
+To meet the ultimate goal of full scale QC, one must suppress all operational error rates sufficiently for them to be handled by general error correction protocols[15].
+We now review the potential error sources that are intrinsic to our schemes.
+Imperfectly localized tuning of Zeeman energies: In reality nearby spins may be effected to some degree.
 Fortunately all our schemes are very robust against this effect.
 The two-qubit gates rely on being able to bring two spins into resonance, which is possible even if the second spin is experiencing a small tuning effect.
-At worst one would simply generate an easily corrected phase shift.

-(ii) Imperfect gate operations: All OC proposals inevitably demand exquisite control of their physical gate processes (to within error correction thresholds).
+At worst one would simply generate an easily-corrected phase shift.
+Imperfect gate opera-All QC proposals inevitably demand exquisite tions: control of their physical gate processes (to within error correction thresholds).
 For our schemes this means precise timing of the spin resonance periods.
-An advantage of our approach is that there is a simple tactic to make this goal more achievable.
-We can "put to work" our redundant barrier spins via the quantum Zeno effect [17].
-If we repeatedly collapse the state of the barrier spins to their $|\uparrow\rangle$ , $|\downarrow\rangle$ basis, on a time scale short compared to the rate at which they would accumulate errors, then we can actually suppress that accumulation.
-Note that we use the term "collapse" rather than "measurement" to emphasize that the phenomenon does not require one to detect the outcome.
-For maximum efficiency the process should be performed simultaneously for all barrier spins.
-The process fails if a spin ever collapses to the "wrong" state, but the total probability of such an event vanishes with increasing frequency of collapse.
-Therefore the ideal would be to collapse the barrier spin wave functions after each gate operation (although never during an operation of course).
-We emphasize that this exploitation of the Zeno effect is not a requirement of our schemes.
-We are merely observing that if the phenomenon is supported by a physical system, then we can make good use of it.
-In cases where it is not possible, then it may be desirable to choose the type of two-qubit gate employed in schemes 2 and 3, an imperfect operation there would not generate three-qubit correlations.

-(iii) Irregularity in physical separations, interaction strengths, or susceptibility to Zeeman tuning: these could be tackled by "calibrating" the system and tailoring the set of Zeeman shifts to each spin.
-Again the form of twoqubit gate in architecture 2 is robust, since this does not rely on a symmetry of two interactions.
-However, the nonlocal addressing in scheme 3 cannot accommodate inhomogeneities in this way, therefore it is only suited to very regular structures (e.g., periodic molecular systems, or atomically accurate quantum dot arrays).

-(iv) Finite value of $\Delta$ : the importance of this energy ratio is shown in Fig. 1(c).
-For large values of $\Delta$ the gate is nearly perfect, but the fidelity falls with $\Delta$ and below 10 it rapidly becomes unusable, except perhaps for initial "proof in principle" experiments.
+An advantage of our approach is that there is a simple tactic to make this goal more achievable: we can 'put to work' our redundant barrier spins via the Quantum Zeno Effect[18].
+If we repeatedly collapse the state of the barrier spins to their $|\uparrow\rangle$, $|\downarrow\rangle$ basis, on a time scale short compared to the rate at which they would accumulate errors, then we can actually suppress that accumulation.
+Note that we use the term 'collapse' rather than 'measurement' to emphasize that the phenomenon does not require one to detect the outcome.
+For maximum efficiency the process should be performed simultaneosuly for all barrier spins.
+The process fails if a spin ever collapses to the 'wrong' state - but the total probability of such an event vanishes with increasing frequency of collapse.
+Therefore the ideal would be to collapse the barrier spin wavefunctions after each gate operation (although never during an operation of course).
+Later we outline some systems that could support this idea.
+We emphasize that this exploitation of the Zeno effect is not a requirement of our schemes we are merely observing that if the phenomenon is supported by a physical system then we can make good use of it!
+In cases where it is not possible then it may be desirable to opt for the type of two-qubit gate employed in schemes 2 & 3: an imperfect operation there would not generate three-qubit correlations.
+Irregularity in physical separations, interaction strengths or susceptibility to Zeeman tuning: these could only be tackled by 'calibrating' the system and tailoring the set of Zeeman shifts to each spin uniquely.
+Again the form of two-qubit gate in architecture 2 is robust, since this does not rely on a symmetry of two interactions.
+However the non-local addressing in scheme 3 cannot accommodate inhomogeneities in this way, therefore it is only suited to very regular structures (e.g. periodic molecular systems, or atomically accurate quantum dot arrays).
+Finite value of Δ : the importance of this energy ratio is shown in Fig.1c.
+For large values of Δ the gate is near perfect, but the fidelity falls with Δ and below 10 it rapidly becomes unusable, except perhaps for initial 'proof in principle' experiments.
 Therefore ideal physical implementations will be those in which strong tuning of the Zeeman energy is possible.